rachaelstanislaw/learn-pre-work/HTML/html_challenges.md

 <img src="https://i.ibb.co/CB76VxC/Screen-Shot-2020-04-07-at-10-37-08-AM.png" alt="Screen-Shot-2020-04-07-at-10-37-08-AM" border="0">

-- Where is do you put the content the user will see on the page?
+- Where do you put the content the user will see on the page?
 Answer: D
 - What tag houses _all_ of the HTML code you will write?
 Answer: A
 - Which tag holds the information that will be displayed in the tab of the browser?
 Answer: C
 - Where does all of the metadata (such as fonts, links to stylesheets, etc.) live?
 Answer: B